How to Align Merchandising and Brand Identity for Increased Sales

 You cannot expect shoppers to know your store’s product terminology.
 Instead, you need a system to understand visitors’ search intent and set up synonyms so they can find what they’re looking for, regardless of the specific product naming conventions.

 Adding synonyms to keywords helps increase the relevant result count for different search queries.
 You can also set negative synonyms to eliminate irrelevant results.
-There are even more synonym options, such as bi-directional synonyms or product synonyms, you can check this article for the details.
+There are even more synonym options, such as bi-directional synonyms or product synonyms, you can check this article for details.

 What makes synonym management difficult and time consuming?